Executive Team & Board

 Advisory Board

-Throughout a career that included being a caretaker of an island in Maine, a wilderness canoe guide in the Everglades, a naturalist in the Appalachian forest, Environmental Curriculum developer and Assistant Director of Philanthropy for two Chapters of The Nature Conservancy, I was always keenly aware of how integral art and creativity are to engaging others to craft solutions.
-I pursued higher education in Botany, Education and Art, attending small colleges, large universities and local community colleges. -
+Throughout a career that included being a caretaker of an island in Maine, a wilderness canoe guide in the Everglades, a naturalist in the Appalachian forest, Environmental Curriculum developer and Assistant Director of Philanthropy for two Chapters of The Nature Conservancy, Lucy was always keenly aware of how integral art and creativity are to engaging others to craft solutions.
+She pursued higher education in Botany, Education and Art, attending small colleges, large universities and local community colleges.

 William Pierrepont is a Wealth Advisor at First Foundation, specializing in estate and tax planning for clients in Los Angeles.
 A Licensed California Investment Advisor Representative and Insurance Agent, he is pursuing further certifications as a CFP® and CAIA.
 With a background in business development and life insurance, William is passionate about financial literacy and relationship-building.
 He brings a personal, client-focused approach to wealth planning and portfolio management.
 Outside of work, he enjoys tennis, reading, and time with family, and is active in his community through the University of Miami Alumni Association and Westwood Presbyterian Church.